| Properties | Methods |

 Keep in mind that the spread of the colors in the gradient varies based on the values of the blurX, blurY, strength, and quality properties, as well as the ratios values.

-The following example changes the ratios property on an existing movie clip when a user clicks it.
+ratios property on an existing movie clip when a user clicks it.

 import flash.filters.GradientGlowFilter;